 Analyze your users

 You can integrate analytics services into your app to collect information about how it's being used.
-You can discover how many users launched your app yesterday, where your users reside, which devices they use, how often they log on, and how long their sessions are.
+You can discover how many users ran your app yesterday, where your users live, which devices they use, how often they log in, and how long their sessions are.
 Answering these questions can help you improve user satisfaction and increase customer loyalty.
 Analytics are a good tool to help you decide what works, what doesn’t, and when to update your app in order to maximize revenue.